eprikhodko/react-movie-search/README.md

 - view movie info
 - add some sort of loading animation while posters are loading
 - remove default styles from search field and search button
+- add proper button hover effect
+- add button focus state
+- add MovieCard component
+- add new fonts
+- break UI into components
+- try to think what features can be added to the mobile app, to add some functionality, like sort by rating, but not to over-inflate interface.
+What can be added later into desktop version?
+- maybe add some modal with movie info on click.